sebsto/xcodeinstall/README.md

 This is a command line utility to download and install Xcode in headless mode (from a Terminal only).

 It works either interactively or unattended.
 In **interactive mode**, it prompts you for your Apple Developer account username, password and MFA code.
 In **unattended mode**, it fetches your Apple Developer username and password from AWS Secrets Manager.
-(Instructions to configure this are below)
+(Instructions to configure this are below).

-When **MFA is configured** (which we highly recommend), a human interraction is required to enter the MFA code sent to your device.
+When **MFA is configured** (which we highly recommend), a human interaction is required to enter the MFA code sent to your device.
 This step cannot be automated.

-The username and password ARE NOT STORED on the local volumes.
-They are used to interract with Apple's Developer Portal API and collect a session token.
-The session token is stored in `$HOME/.xcodeinstall` in *interactive mode* or on AWS Secrets Manager when using username and password are also stored on it.
+The username and password ARE NOT STORED on the local volume.
+They are used to interact with Apple's Developer Portal API and collect a session token.
+The session token is stored in `$HOME/.xcodeinstall` or on AWS Secrets Manager.

 The session stays valid for several days, sometimes weeks before it expires.
 When the session expires, you have to authenticate again.
+Apple typically prompt you for a new authentication when connecting from a new IP address or location (switching between laptop and EC2 instance for example)

 ## Why install Xcode in headless mode?